 In 2016, 47% of Americans supported the electoral college system, up from 35% in 2011.
 What was this driven by?
 Mostly a decisive swing in the Republican viewpoint to support the electoral college system.
 It has been alleged that Republican views against this system were greatly swayed by the recent elections of George W. Bush and Donald, both of whom won their elections via the electoral college, having lost the popular vote.
 This does make political sense, as the basic principles of the Republican Party have remained steady, although perhaps more extreme, as the divide is widening, even though 54% of Republicans favored only using the popular vote in 2011, whereas only 19% did in 2016.
 A statical observation is that flipping a core value in 5 years seems to have a circumstantial extenuating factor, and that factor could be the most recent wins using the electoral college.
 This makes sense because the hypothetical used in the beginning generally supports Republicans, as the smaller, more rural states are more likely to vote Republican.
 The originalist approach of the Republican Party affects their views, as they believe as much should be held intact in the original writing of the constitution as possible.
 The modern Republican Party believes that the popular vote also "opens the flood gates for possible corruption", along with corrupting the constitution itself.

 Democrats, on the whole, believe the electoral system to be antiquated and consider it a useless relic spawned from a failed compromise between the popular vote and congressional selection.
 Americans had much less access to information on candidates, and electors would vote on their behalf because they weren't trusted to make intelligent, informed decisions themselves.
-This problem no longer exists, therefore Democrats believe the system designed to solve it is now useless.
+This problem no longer exists; therefore, Democrats believe the system designed to solve it is now useless.
 Many Democrats and a few Republicans believe that the "faithless elector" is hugely problematic.
 This is when an elector abandons the population's voting decisions and elects who they want.
 In the 2016 election, seven electors were "faithless"; they voted against the views of those that elected them, meaning that Hillary Clinton lost five votes, and Donald Trump lost two.
-In future elections, a faithless elector could potentially and legally nullify the popular vote.
+In future elections, a faithless elector could legally nullify the popular vote.
 Democrats generally hold more progressive viewpoints, believing that some aspects of the constitution need to be adapted for modern times.